 If the council has decided you meet the criteria for longer term housing, you might be given ‘temporary accommodation’ until the council can find you a longer term home.

 You might be in your temporary accommodation for a long time.
 Ask your council how long the wait could be for a longer term home.
 If you feel able to, you might want to try and find yourself a private home.

 It's important to keep to the terms of your tenancy or licence agreement - if you don't, you could be evicted.
 This means the council might end their duty to house you and not offer you another home.

 Your council might have offered you housing even if you’re not eligible for emergency, temporary or longer term housing.
 It must still be suitable for your needs.

 What the council should offer you

-You must be offered accommodation that’s suitable for you and anyone who lives with you.
-This must also include anyone you expect to live with you.
+You must be offered accommodation that’s suitable for you and family members who normally live with you.

 - affordable for you - they'll take into account any salary, benefits or pensions you get and any savings you have

 - suitable for any medical needs you have - like the home should be on the ground floor or have a lift if you use a wheelchair

 - safe to live in - and you’re not at risk of violence there